 Without a doubt, the ultimate Nanaimo tourist attraction is the annual Bathtub Race.
 Annually hosted in July since 1967 (except for 2020, of course), hundreds of “tubbers” race motorized bathtub boats around the coastal islands for a chance at victory.
 The race originally went across the Strait from Nanaimo to Vancouver but has since been rerouted.

 Though things have changed over the years, former mayor Frank Ney is still an icon of the race.
 He used to dress up as a pirate and promote the race around the Island—what a way to put Nanaimo on the map!
-The race turns into a month-long festival with lots of activities and events across the city.
+The race turns into the month-long Nanaimo Marine Festival, with lots of activities and events across the city.
 If you’re bored of regular sports, be sure to visit Nanaimo in July and add a bathtub race to your agenda!

 Go on a Whale Watching Tour